chuantho/Connect-SqRt25/README.md

 ## How to Play
 * The user is prompted with a player selection menu.
-* The user selects between 1 and 8 players and clicks ```Start playing``` to play.
+* The user selects between 1 to 8 players and clicks ```Start playing``` to play.
 * The game is initialized with an empty 19 x 19 board.
-* Each players is assigned a random color.
+* Each player is assigned a random color.
-* The players click on certain tiles of the board to claim it and replace it with a tile of their color. * Note: a tile cannot be changed once it is claimed.
+* On their turn, each player can click on an empty tile of the board to claim it and replace it with a tile of their color.
+* Once a tile is claimed, it cannot be changed.
-* The player which claims 5 tiles in any direction (horizontal, vertical, or diagonal) wins the game.
+* The first player to claim 5 tiles in any direction (horizontal, vertical, or diagonal) wins the game.
+* The game continues until a player wins or quits the game.

 ### Screenshots
  <img width="130" alt="TwoPlayers" src="https://user-images.githubusercontent.com/47638467/54714760-2733ec00-4b28-11e9-82db-3d899d7af731.png">